 If you are stuck with a basic economy ticket, there are 2 ways to ensure you can bring a full-size carry-on bag on board with you.
 One is easy, while the other is expensive and time-consuming.

-The second way to avoid a fee is to have elite status with United.
-If you hold Premier Silver, Premier Gold, Premier Platinum, Premier 1K, or Global Services status with United, you are permitted to bring a carry-on bag.
+The second way to avoid a fee is to have elite status with United or Star Alliance.
+If you hold MileagePlus Premier Silver, Premier Gold, Premier Platinum, Premier 1K, or are a Star Alliance™ Gold member, you are permitted to bring a standard carry-on bag.

 Earning status requires a high level of spending, so this is mostly applicable to business travelers who work for companies that pay for their travel.